GeekLogan/OSU-SPS-Website/printers.md

 3. Click on the plus sign to add a printer.
 4. Choose the IP tab (as opposed to Default, Fax or Windows).
 5. Put an address of <code>lpd.physics.ohio-state.edu</code>.
-6. Put a queue of printers/NAME (use appropriate printer name below).
+6. Put a queue of <code>printers/NAME</code> (use appropriate printer name from table above).
 7. Change the name to a good name to remember the printer by (ex: "Physics Lounge").
-8. Change the location to the proper location (ex: "Smith 1011").
+8. Enter the printer's location (ex: "Smith 1011").
 9. Choose the appropriate printer driver (The lounge printer will work with "Default PostScript Printer").
-10. Click on "Add."
+10. Add the printer.
-11. It complains that it can't verify the printer...Click Continue.
+11. If an error complains that it can't verify the printer, click continue.
-12. Set the default options.
+12. Select the printer when printing.

 ##Linux Configuration